sjbrown/misc_work/deckahedron/mod_combat.md

 Whenever you flip and reveal a wound card (ie, when resolving an attempt):

- * Tell or act out the gutteral noise emitted by your character
+ * Say or act out the gutteral noise emitted by your character
  * You must immediately stop flipping (eg, if your skill or the action instructed you to "flip 3", you would stop short once you hit the wound card)